JakeWnuk/ptt/docs/USAGE.md

 - When reading from standard input, the tool can detect chaining `ptt` commands when the `-v` flag is used.
 This can be used to pipe multiple commands together.
 - When reading from files, the tool can detect when `ptt` JSON output is used as input and will parse the JSON data.
 - The `-b` flag can be used to bypass map creation and use stdout as primary output.
-This can be useful for working with large amounts of data.
-    - If the `-b` flag is used, the final output will be empty and all filtering and duplication removal will be disabled.
+This can be useful for working with large datasets.
+If the `-b` flag is used, the final output will be empty and all filtering and duplication removal will be disabled.
 - The `-d [0-2]` flag can be used to enable debug output.
 This will show the data object after all transformations have been applied.
 There are two (2) levels of debug output that can be used.